-How To Use High Contrast in Windows 10 and Windows 11
+How To Use High Contrast in Windows 11

 While interning at a major tech company, I started using high contrast themes regularly while at work to make it easier for me to read text and interact with applications without getting eye strain too quickly.
-Even though some of the apps I used at my internship had a few bugs with high contrast mode, I found that I preferred high contrast mode over dark mode or similar display modes when working in my office, and would switch between display modes when screensharing or testing software.
-Here are my tips for using high contrast themes in Windows 10 and Windows 11, and how high contrast looks with frequently used applications at my internship.
+Even though some of the apps I used at my internship had a few bugs with high contrast mode, I found that I preferred high contrast mode over dark mode or similar display modes when working in my office and would switch between display modes when screensharing or testing software.
+Here are my tips for using high contrast themes in Windows 11, and how high contrast mode looks with different applications I use for school and my internship.

-How to enable high contrast in Windows 10 and Windows 11
+How to enable high contrast in Windows 11

 High contrast mode/high contrast themes are a display feature in Windows 10 and Windows 11 that removes non-essential display graphics and formatting, allowing users to select color schemes for their device’s display, text, links, and similar items.
 This is ideal for users with low vision, light sensitivity, or diminished contrast vision, as well as for users who are working in low-light environments.